 The district goals and strategic plan are the guiding force in the development of the Orange Public School District.
-You are encouraged to review each plan and ask questions related to development of the whole child as well as the district's partnership with families.
-The following link is for the District Goals: https://www.orange.k12.nj.us/Page/30018.
-The following link is for the Strategic Plan: https://www.orange.k12.nj.us/domain/3344.
+You are encouraged to review each plan and ask questions related to the development of the whole child as well as the district's partnership with families.
+Please access the District Goals and Strategic Plan by clicking the links: District Goals 2023-2024 and District Strategic Plan.